immunefi-team/Bounty_Boosts/ZeroLend/29322 - [SC - Insight] Use safeTransfer instead of transfer.md

 # Use safeTransfer instead of transfer

-Submitted on Wed Mar 13 2024 18:40:23 GMT-0400 (Atlantic Standard Time) by @bugtester for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 14th 2024 at 00:40:23 UTC by @bugtester for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29322